-Expenses for professional and general liability coverage allocated to the Company were \$8.7 million for the year ended December 31, 2022, and are included in other operating expenses on the consolidated statement of operations.
-Allocated expenses for professional and general liability coverage include expenses to reflect the results of the actuarial review performed by a third party as well as management's consideration of material developments in the Company's active claims and include unfavorable adjustments to the estimated losses associated with prior years' claims.
+Expenses for professional and general liability coverage allocated to the Company were \$2.0 million for the year ended December 31, 2023, and are included in other operating expenses on the consolidated income statement.
+Allocated expenses for professional and general liability coverage include expenses to reflect the results of the actuarial review performed by a third party as well as management's consideration of material developments in the Company's active claims.